Tapered Annual Allowance

 What pension savings are measured against my Annual Allowance?

-This depends on the type of pension scheme that you contribute to.
-Your annual allowance considers your total pension savings so if you have more than one type of scheme, you will need to total your contributions together and compare that your annual allowance.
+This depends on the type of pension scheme you contribute to.
+Your annual allowance considers your total pension savings, so if you have more than one type of scheme, you will need to total your contributions together and compare them to your annual allowance.

 For defined contribution schemes, such as money purchase workplace schemes, stakeholder pensions, personal pensions and SIPPs – this is based on the total of: